With 2002 title team in attendance, Terps play inspired ball to beat No. 22 Ohio State

 Almost two minutes later, a similar sequence unfolded.
 Scott soared in to collect an offensive rebound, setting up Ayala for a three-pointer to make it 64-53 with 4:17 to go.

-Russell and Ayala combined to shoot 8 of 15 from three-point range.
+Russell and Ayala combined to shoot 8 for 15 from three-point range.
 It was the fourth time both veteran guards scored at least 20 points.

 “Their backcourt was tremendous,” Ohio State Coach Chris Holtmann said.
 “We had no answer for them.”